|Colors:||Many different colors and patterns of coat, usually combined with golden, amber, or blue eyes|

 1. The breed is fairly new

-The American Wirehair came into being as recently as 1996, when a farmer in upstate New York discovered that one of his farm cats, a Domestic Shorthair, had given birth to a litter of kittens.
+The American Wirehair came into being as recently as 1996 when a farmer in upstate New York discovered that one of his farm cats, a Domestic Shorthair, had given birth to a litter of kittens.
 Sadly, these were attacked by a weasel, and only two kittens survived.
-The farmer noticed that the ginger and white male kittens had unusual wiry coats.
+The farmer noticed that the ginger and white male kittens had unusually wiry coats.
 He contacted a local cat breeder, who bought both kittens and set about trying to breed more cats with this wiry coat.
 So, the American Wirehair was born!

 2. Their wiry coat is due to a genetic mutation

 The distinctive wiry coat of the American Wirehair is a genetic mutation that occurs spontaneously.
 It’s a dominant trait, meaning that at least half the kittens in each litter will have wiry coats.
 The ideal coat is medium in length, with a tight and springy curl.
 The individual hairs should all the bent, hooked, or crimped.
 Their texture should be coarse.

 3. American Wirehair cats love attention

 Breeders of the American Wirehair call them “touchy-feely” cats.
 They love hanging out with their human families and are always happy to come and sit on your lap or next to you for a cuddle.
 They’re just as affectionate with total strangers as they are with people they know.